ICS 33: Intermediate Programming with Python

 As a student enrolled in ICS 33, you are expected to know and follow the academic honesty policies of both the Bren School of ICS and the University as a whole.
 Please take a few minutes to read the policies, which can be found at this link.

 All of your work on projects and reinforcement exercises is expected to be completed solely by you.
 Working in larger groups and/or sharing of code or solutions between students is not permitted.
 Note that "high-level discussion of course material for better understanding" is permitted and encouraged, but when it comes time to sit down and write code, that is expected to be done by you and you alone.
-Note, also, that this disallows the use of automatic systems, such as generative AI systems, from producing any part of your solution, because that, too, would not be code written solely by you.
+Note, also, that this disallows the use of automatic systems, such as generative AI systems like ChatGPT, from producing any part of your solution, because that, too, would not be code written solely by you.

 All submissions are compared to one another using an automated plagiarism detection system.
 This system is extraordinarily good at finding similarities between submissions, even when there are superficial differences.
 (Note that we also compare your submissions to those submitted during previous quarters whenever one of these assignments was given during a previous quarter, so it is an exceedingly bad idea to turn in, or even refer to, code written by a friend of yours who took the course already.)